Merkel: 1 million car charging points in Germany by 2030

-BERLIN (AP) — German Chancellor Angela Merkel wants to drastically increase the number of charging stations for electric cars in Germany to give consumers more confidence to switch over to electric from internal combustion engines.
+BERLIN (AP) — German Chancellor Angela Merkel said Sunday she wants to drastically increase the number of charging stations for electric cars in Germany to give consumers more confidence to switch over to electric from internal combustion engines.

-Speaking in her weekly video podcast Sunday, Merkel said she wants Germany to have 1 million charging stations by 2030.
+Speaking in her weekly video podcast, Merkel said she wants Germany to have 1 million charging stations by 2030.
 Germany currently has about 21,000 charging stations.

 The comments come ahead of her meeting Monday with automobile industry executives as part of efforts to help Germany’s transport sector meet emissions targets.